European-XFEL/EXtra-data/docs/reading_files.rst

       agipd3-data: image.data
       agipd3-mask: image.mask

+If aliases were loaded from a file, then clickable links to them will be displayed in the ``run.alias`` output (or you can call ``run.alias.jhub_links()`` explicitly).
 Aliases can be used for selections as well, see :meth:`DataCollection.AliasIndexer.select` for more details.